 The Water Division's investments in U.S. Treasuries are explicitly guaranteed by the U.S. government and, therefore, do not require a rating.
-At June 30, 2017, the Federal Home Loan Mortgage Corporation investments were rated AA+ and Aaa by Standard & Poor's and Moody's, respectively.
-Water Division's holdings in commercial paper were rated A-1/P-1/F1 as of June 30, 2017 by Standard & Poor's, Moody's, and Fitch, respectively.
-The certificates of deposits were rated AAAf as of June 30, 2017.
+At June 30, 2018, the Water Division's holdings in commercial paper were rated A-1/P-1/F1+ as of June 30, 2018 by Standard & Poor's, Moody's, and Fitch, respectively.